474benchen/474benchen.github.io/_pages/teaching.md

 author_profile: true
 classes: wide
 ---
+This page is still under construction.
+More unpublished/ongoing content will be added soon!

 #### Responsibilities:
 During my time teaching Introduction to Python (DSC20), I held weekly office hours where I assisted students with understanding course material, answering their questions, and providing additional academic support.
 I was also responsible for creating assignments that were both engaging and challenging, aimed at reinforcing the concepts taught in class and assessing student understanding effectively.